threeport/threeport/docs/docs/sdk/tutorial.md

 The Threeport SDK provides [mage](https://magefile.org/) targets with convenient development utilities.
 To see all available mage targets, simple run `mage`.

-Next, let's build the `tptctl` plugin for the WordPress extension.
+Next, let's build the `tptctl` plugin for the WordPress module.

 ```bash
 mage build:plugin